-\item \textsl{Hierarchical Networks.} Figure \ref{fig:network}(g) shows the structure of \textsl {Hierarchical networks}.
-Multiple documents are also concatenated as inputs to feed into the first DNN based model to capture the low-level representation.
-Then another DNN based model is cascaded to generate high-level representation based on the previous ones.
-The \textsl {Hierarchical networks} empower the model with the ability to capture abstract-level and semantic-level features more efficiently. \end{itemize}
+\item \textsl{Hierarchical Networks (Figure \ref{fig:network}(i)).} Multiple documents are concatenated as inputs to feed into the first DNN based model to capture low-level representation.
+Another DNN based model is cascaded to generate high-level representation based on the previous ones.
+The hierarchical networks empower the model with the ability to capture abstract-level and semantic-level features more efficiently. \end{itemize}